U.S. and UK AI Safety Institutes Forge Landmark Partnership to Ensure Safe AI

 • Share technical knowledge and research findings

-• Explore staff exchanges to boost collaboration
+• Explore staff exchanges to strengthen collaboration

 Leadership Voices: A Call for Collaboration